Baseball in Taiwan

-Baseball is a major sport in Taiwan that is often characterized as the national sport (國球).
+Baseball in Taiwan is a major sport that is often characterized as the national sport (國球).
 It was introduced during the Japanese rule era around 1897 and gained popularity over time, culminating in some successes of Taiwanese teams in the Japanese system.
 The sport remained popular following the retreat of the Republic of China to Taiwan despite the Kuomintang (KMT) government's deliberate policy of removing cultural links to Japan.

 In the shifting international environment that eventually led to the ROC's departure from the United Nations, the KMT government used baseball as a tool for nation-building, pouring massive resources into the sport in the hopes of forging a stronger national identity.

 The highest level of baseball in Taiwan is the Chinese Professional Baseball League (CPBL) founded in 1989.

 History

 Introduction and early years

 Baseball was introduced to Taiwan around 1897, but it initially remained a game for Japanese bureaucrats and bankers in the colonial seat of Taihoku (modern-day Taipei).
 The first official baseball team in Taiwan was formed in 1904, when the island was a Japanese colony, by the Middle School of the Taiwan Governor-General's National Language School (present-day Chien Kuo Senior High School).
 The first organized baseball game was played between this team and the team of the Normal School of the Taiwan Governor-General's National Language School (present-day Taipei Municipal University of Education) in March 1906.

 From 1906 through the mid-1920s, Taiwanese baseball teams consisted mainly of Japanese players.
 Taiwanese did not become actively involved in the sport until the mid-1920s.
 Around 1921, the first team made up of indigenous Taiwanese peoples was established in eastern Taiwan, and it was reorganized into the Noko (能高; also known as Nenggao) team.
 As part of the reorganization, Japanese officials offered players on the team the opportunity to attend the Hualien Agricultural School.

 That the Noko team consisted completely of indigenous Taiwanese, rather than Japanese or Han Taiwanese players, was a milestone in racial integration, albeit often noted through a colonial lens.
 Nonetheless, the success and popularity of the team laid the foundation for the further development of baseball in southern Taiwan, notably Takao First Public School in present-day Qijin, Kaohsiung, and Mawuku Public School in present-day Taitung County.